betaflight/betaflight/docs/API/DisplayPort.md

 # DisplayPort MSP Extensions

-Betaflight supports what is sometimes referred to as Canvas Mode whereby the OSD can sent arbitrary character strings to be displayed at given screen coordinates.
+Betaflight supports what is sometimes referred to as Canvas Mode whereby the OSD can send arbitrary character strings to be displayed at given screen coordinates.

 ## DisplayPort MSP commands